Anisotropic Fast-Marching on cartesian grids using Lattice Basis Reduction: Analysis of the FM-LBR

-The results of this section fall in the framework of low-dimensional lattice basis reduction.
-We refer to \cite{NS09} and references therein for an introduction to this rich theory, from which we use only one result: Theorem \ref{thRed} stated below.
+We briefly introduce the framework of (low dimensional) Lattice Basis Reduction, used in the next subsection to construct and demonstrate the properties of $M$-acute meshes.
+See \cite{NS09} and references therein for more details on this rich theory, from which we use only one result: Theorem \ref{th:Red} stated below.
+We denote by $b_1 \Z +\cdots + b_k \Z$ the sub-lattice of $\Z^\dim$ generated by $b_1, \cdots, b_k \in \Z^\dim$: